nrfconnect/sdk-nrf/samples/matter/window_covering/README.rst

    :local:
    :depth: 2

-This sample demonstrates the usage of the :ref:`Matter <ug_matter>` (formerly Project Connected Home over IP, Project CHIP) application layer to build a window covering device.
+This sample demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a window covering device.
 This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread network.

 Use this sample as a reference for developing your own application.